squillero/microgp4/README.md

 ### Acknowledgements

-MicroGP would not have been possible without the help and support of [several people](https://squillero.github.io/microgp4/contributors.html) over the past 20 years.
+MicroGP would not have been possible without the help and support of [several people](https://squillero.github.io/microgp4/contributors.html).

 ### Licence
 Copyright © 2020 Giovanni Squillero and Alberto Tonda